Syfon01/ess-help/content/safety-solution/index.md

 ## How ESS Can H.E.L.P.

-ESS’ mission is to protect roadway users by integrating H.E.L.P. technology into all vehicles on the road.
+ESS’ mission is to protect roadway users by integrating an Hazard Enhanced Lighting Package, known as H.E.L.P. into all vehicles on the road.
 This intelligent, yet simple solution is designed to protect drivers and occupants in emergency situations involving one or more non-moving, disabled vehicles.
 Using vehicle hardware and control systems already built into modern vehicles,